oracle/learning-library/analytics-library/leverage-adw-oac/next/next.md

 ![Always Free Database Details](./images/always_free_upgrade.png)

 1. We will upgrade to Paid License in this step.
-You can either click on the **Instance Type** that I referred before or click on **More Actions** bottom and go to **Upgrade Database Instance to Paid**, both ways bring you to the same step.
+You can either click on the **Instance Type** that I  or click on **More Actions** bottom and go to **Upgrade Database Instance to Paid**, both ways bring you to the same step.

     ![Always Free Database Details More Actions](./images/always_free_upgrade_actions.png)